bevyengine/rfcs/network_replication.md

 ## Rationale and alternatives
 - Why is this design the best in the space of possible designs?

-Networking is a widely misunderstood problem domain and multiplayer often enters the conversation too far into development.
-The proposed implementation or interface should suffice for most games while minimizing design friction—users need only annotate gameplay-related components and systems, put those systems in `NetworkFixedUpdate`, and configure some settings.
+Networking is a widely misunderstood problem domain.
+The proposed implementation should suffice for most games while minimizing design friction—users need only annotate gameplay-related components and systems, put those systems in `NetworkFixedUpdate`, and configure some settings.

 - What other designs have been considered and what is the rationale for not choosing them?